nicholashibberd/bouncing-vim/README.md

   As most terminals use `CTRL-s` to suspend the output stream, this requires additional setup.

-  Put this in your bash profile to bypass the key combination only from vim:
+  Put this in your bash profile to bypass the key combination only from Vim:

 ```sh
 vim() {